-Guests writes down a special memory they have with the bride-to-be and place them into a bowl.
-One by one, your hen reads them aloud to the group; trying to guess who each memory belongs to as she goes.
-Make the game a little more crazy by having your hen have drink or do a pre-prepared dare for every wrong guess she makes!
+Each guest writes down a special memory they have with the bride-to-be and places it into a bowl.
+One by one, the hen reads the stories out to the group; trying to guess who each memory belongs to as she goes.

 Print off some simple equations and see who gets the most right within one minute.